"It is a top-notch ERISA law firm." – Chambers USA 2022

 - Recognized as a leading ERISA litigation practice nationwide since 2015 – Legal 500 USA

-- Recognized as a leading ERISA litigation practice nationwide in 2019 and 2020 – Chambers USA
+- Recognized as a leading ERISA litigation practice nationwide since 2019 – Chambers USA

 - One partner named to the Hall of Fame by Legal 500 USA in ERISA Litigation in 2020